-Volume 52, Issue 5: January 16, 2026 statutory timelines, limiting duplicative municipal re-review and reducing the ability of cities to impose additional local procedural or zoning conditions.
+Volume 52, Issue 8: February 6, 2026

+Local Land Planning and Development (Oppose)

+CS/HB 927 (Sapp) and SB 1138 (Massullo) shift a significant portion of local land-use, plat, and development application review work to private reviewers and constrain cities' traditional zoning and procedural control over development approvals.
+CS/HB 927 was amended to conform to SB 1138.
+The bills create new statutory frameworks requiring local governments to establish formal programs that allow applicants to engage "qualified contractors" or other private providers to perform permit, plan, and preliminary or final plat review before applications are submitted.
+Once materials are reviewed by those private providers, the bills require cities to accept and process submissions based on affidavits and statutory timelines, limiting duplicative municipal re-review and reducing the ability of cities to impose additional local procedural or zoning conditions.
 Both bills impose new administrative mandates on municipalities.
-HB 927 requires cities meeting population thresholds to maintain a registry of private providers and preempts any conflicting local ordinances, rendering them void.
-It also authorizes applicants to file suit against local governments for declaratory or injunctive relief if a city violates the statutory program requirements, with prevailing-party attorney fees and costs, subject to a 14-day cure window and a 14-day notice period.
+CS/HB 927 and SB 1138 require cities meeting population thresholds to maintain a registry of private providers and preempt any conflicting local ordinances, rendering them void.
+The bills also authorizes applicants to file suit against local governments for declaratory or injunctive relief if a city violates the statutory program requirements, with prevailing-party attorney fees and costs, subject to a 14-day cure window and a 14-day notice period.
 SB 1138 similarly restricts local governments from imposing additional regulations or conditions for final plat approval, requires acceptance of commonly used surety or financial-assurance instruments, and expands expedited residential permitting rights if a city fails to adopt or update required program ordinances by statutory deadlines.
 For cities, these provisions collectively reduce local land-use discretion, increase administrative burden, and create new litigation and financial exposure risks tied to routine development approvals.

-Finally, HB 927 includes provisions raising legal and fiscal concerns for municipalities.
-Participation in the new program frameworks is deemed a waiver of sovereign immunity, and the bills treat the private reviewer as an agent or employee of the state or local government for sovereign-immunity coverage purposes when acting within contract scope.
-This could complicate risk-transfer tools cities traditionally rely on, and raise claims-management, indemnification, and insurance-coverage concerns for municipal governments, especially in high-growth areas where development approvals are frequent.
-(Cruz) LEGISLATIVE BILL SUMMARIES Florida League of Cities
+Finally, CS/HB 927 and SB 1138 include provisions raising legal and fiscal concerns for municipalities.
+The bills treat the private reviewer as an agent or employee of the

+LEGISLATIVE BILL SUMMARIES

+Florida League of Cities